mylest7/Network-Traffic-Testbed/README.md

 # Network-Traffic-Testbed
 This repository is meant to demonstrate how to create a testbed of network traffic using Python and shell scripts on Raspberry Pi processing boards.
+The branches of this repsoitory breaks down the steps required to build the testbed from scratch starting with a basic client/server connection between Raspberry Pi's and ending with a dense network of as multiple Raspberry Pi's controlled by a client host computer simultaneously running standard network perfromance measurements through each processing board.